dgatf/oscilloscope_rp2040/README.md

 ## Remarks

-RP2040 is overclcked to 240MHz.
+RP2040 is overclocked to 240MHz.
 Use at your own risk.

 For rates of 1MS/s and higher, some samples are dropped.
 This is a limitation of the USB full speed of the RP2040.